unitreerobotics/laikago_ros/README.md

 ```
 sudo apt-get install ros-kinetic-controller-manager ros-kinetic-ros-control ros-kinetic-ros-controllers ros-kinetic-joint-state-controller ros-kinetic-effort-controllers ros-kinetic-velocity-controllers ros-kinetic-position-controllers ros-kinetic-robot-controllers ros-kinetic-robot-state-publisher ros-kinetic-gazebo8-ros ros-kinetic-gazebo8-ros-control ros-kinetic-gazebo8-ros-pkgs ros-kinetic-gazebo8-ros-dev
 ```

-run with:
-* `roslaunch laikago_description laikago_rviz.launch`
+* `roslaunch laikago_gazebo normal.launch`
-The robot should be spawned in Rviz.
+The robot should be lying on the ground with joints not activated.

+* `rosrun laikago_gazebo laikago_servo`
+The robot will stand up slowly.

+* `rosrun laikago_gazebo laikago_external_force`
+You can add external disturbances with this node, like a push or a kick.